Vitrua/documents/docs/Kubernetes Dungeon/01_Pods.md

 ## Objective

-Learn the basic configuration of a Kubernetes pod.
+Learn the basic configuration of a Kubernetes pod by observing a cute dragon pod.

 ## Storytime